Performance of an experience

 I can’t see power or uplift estimates in the Test Results card.
 Why is that?

-These metrics will not display if you have selected the All traffic allocation mode.
+These metrics won’t display if you’ve selected the All traffic allocation mode.
 See Traffic allocation for more information.

 Why might I end a pilot mode test earlier than a test with a 50/50 split?

 Experiences in pilot mode are usually “risky” experiences.
-They are typically run in pilot mode to validate that they aren’t driving massive downturns, rather than to detect small uplifts.
+They’re typically run in pilot mode to ensure they aren’t causing significant downturns, rather than to detect minor uplifts.

 Power is the probability of detecting an uplift of the measured size, assuming that the measured uplift is real (not just a statistical fluctuation).
 The higher the power, the more certain you can be that you haven’t “missed out” on a significant effect in your data.